 Dissertation supervisor, June 2019 – March 2020, University of Oxford

-- Supervising three third year undergraduates to research and write their dissertations, including providing reading lists, giving feedback on work by email and in person, and helping develop their research skills.
-Their projects explore Arthur Miller and mental illness; science/ time in contemporary theatre; and Sarah Kane.
+- Supervised five final year undergraduates dissertations to successful completion, including providing reading lists, giving feedback on work by email and in person, and helping develop their research skills.

 Teaching Assistant, ‘Introduction to Women’s Writing’, April – June 2019, Department of Continuing Education, University of Oxford